 Everything you need to know about the TOEFL writing section and our free practice tests

-The 2026 TOEFL writing section takes approximately 21 to 23 minutes in total.
+The 2026 TOEFL writing section takes 23 minutes per the ETS Test Blueprint in total.
 It includes three task types: Build a Sentence (about 6 minutes for 10 items), Write an Email (7 minutes for a 130-140 word response), and Academic Discussion (10 minutes to contribute to a class discussion).
 This is notably shorter than the old format, which took 50 minutes and included an integrated essay.

 The three writing task types are Build a Sentence, Write an Email, and Academic Discussion.
 Build a Sentence requires arranging scrambled word chunks into grammatically correct sentences.
 Write an Email asks you to compose a 130-140 word email in response to a situational prompt.
 Academic Discussion places you in an online classroom where you contribute your opinion to a professor's question alongside classmates' responses.